lehner-lab/DiMSum/README.md

 # Variant identity file

 If your raw FASTQ sequencing files contain variant barcodes you will need to provide a tab-separated plain text file describing how barcodes map to variants.
+You can download [this](./example_variantIdentity.txt) file to use as a template.

 Your file must have the following columns:
 * **barcode** DNA barcode (A/C/G/T characters only).